 Certainly, telepsychiatry has great potential to tackle disparities in mental health by making mental healthcare accessible to people living in rural and regional areas.
 Advancements in medical technology have accelerated the growth of telepsychiatry.
 That is to say, many large healthcare organizations such as the United States Department of Veterans Affairs and Medicare in Australia have adopted telepsychiatry as a means of delivering mental health services.
 In this article, we will highlight important findings from scientific research in telepsychiatry.

-For a start, telemedicine refers to the provision of healthcare from a distance through the use of technology, in many cases, videoconferencing.
-That is to say, telepsychiatry falls under the umbrella terms of telemedicine.
-Moreover, it includes the provision of a wide range of services such as psychiatric evaluations, patient education, therapy, and medication management.
+For a start, telemedicine refers to healthcare providers from a distance through technology, in many cases, videoconferencing.
+That is to say; telepsychiatry falls under the umbrella terms of telemedicine.
+Moreover, it includes providing a wide range of services such as psychiatric evaluations, patient education, therapy, and medication management.

-This involves direct interaction between a patient and his or her psychiatrist.
+This involves direct interaction between a patient and their psychiatrist.
 For example, communicating with your psychiatrist via Skype.
-Further, it also involves the provision of support (mental care expertise and consultation) by psychiatrists to primary care providers.
+Further, it also involves providing support (mental care expertise and consultation) by psychiatrists to primary care providers.

 Certainly, the majority of the studies reported that patients were satisfied with telepsychiatry services.
-A review of studies and research conducted in 2016 on telepsychiatry, published in the World Journal of Psychiatry found that 23 out of 31 studies concluded that the patients had a “good” to “excellent” experience with telepsychiatry services.
+A review of studies and research conducted in 2016 on telepsychiatry, published in the World Journal of Psychiatry, found that 23 out of 31 studies concluded that the patients had a “good” to “excellent” experience telepsychiatry services.
 7 studies generated mixed reactions from the patients.
 Prominent positive themes include ease of use and decreased burden of transportation to and from appointments.

 The Tripple Aim Framework of providing health services focuses on care, cost-effectiveness, and health needs.
 The authors of the above-mentioned study reviewed over 500 studies on telepsychiatry and concluded that this form of service delivery does meet those three needs.